MarceliJankowski/custom-language-abomination/README.md

 I don't have any expierience nor knowledge regarding interpreter implementation, hence this is purely an educational endeavor.
 I intend on developing this interpreter in my spare time whenever I desire to do so (hopefully more than once).

+In this project I don't concern myself with optimization/performance whatsoever, to the point where I'm consciously using inefficient loop traversals/functions, shifting array elements, and heavily relying on RegExp.

 I'm making this repository public as means of motivating myself to actually "_finish the job_", as I feel that live recording will have a positive impact on my commitment (yeah...
 I do struggle with finishing stuff).

+## Usage:

+You can look into `codeExamples` to see what interpreter is currently capable of.
+For more details please read the **manual** or run interpreter with 'h' option.

 ## Goals/Expectations: